National Bike Month Was In May: Protect Yourself From Common Risks

 Discuss Legal Options with an Oakland Bicycle Accident Lawyer

 If you were hurt in a bike accident caused by a negligent motorist, you may qualify to recover compensation for your medical costs, pain and suffering, and many other losses.
 To learn about the legal process, please contact Venardi Zurada, LLP.
-We can set up a no-cost case review at our offices in Oakland, Walnut Creek or Redding, CA.
+We can set up a no-cost case review at our offices in Oakland or Walnut Creek, CA.